 1. See Baños

 This small town lies high in the Andes and on the hillside of Ecuador’s most active volcano, Tungurahua.
 Besides the fantastic volcano treks, visitors also flock to Baños to experience the healing powers of its hot springs and to give thanks for miracles performed at the Church of the Virgin of the Holy Water.
 It’s also the country’s adventure capital, with lots of biking, white water rafting, bungee jumping, ATV rentals, and a circuit of beautiful waterfalls to visit.
-Prices will vary, but they are not expensive.
-Bungee jumping, for example, is only $20 USD, while white water rafting is just $30 USD for 5 hours.
+Prices vary, but activities are not expensive.
+Bungee jumping, for example, is only $20 USD, while white water rafting is just $30 USD for a half-day trip.

 3. Visit Cuenca

 Cuenca is Ecuador’s third-largest city.
 Designated as a UNESCO World Heritage Site, Cuenca has colonial buildings, churches, and cathedrals that are extremely photogenic.
 The city is also thought to be Ecuador’s intellectual capital and has been dubbed the “Athens of the Andes.”
-Activities range from climbing the towers of Cathedral de la Inmaculada, for a stunning view of the city for only $2 USD to pampering yourself at Piedra de Agua with a relaxing soak in the heated mineral baths ($17.50 USD for 3 hours).
-Be sure to stroll through Mercado de las Flores (Flower Market) too.
+Activities range from climbing the towers of Cathedral de la Inmaculada, for a stunning view of the city for only $2.50 USD to pampering yourself at Piedra de Agua with a relaxing soak in the heated mineral baths ($15 USD for 3 hours).
+Be sure to stroll through Mercado de las Flores (Flower Market) to take in the local pace of life.

 4. Explore Ingapirca

-Ingapirca is Ecuador’s premier Inca site and is located in the Canar Province, near the country’s Pacific coast.
-The crowning glory of the site is the Temple of the Sun, which is a circular building made of intricately carved stones so as to fit together without mortar.
-There is also a burial site and a series of low walls which are ruins from various other buildings on the site.
-A guided tour costs around $45-50 USD.
+Ingapirca is Ecuador’s premier Inca site and is located in the Canar Province, near Guayaquil and the country’s Pacific coast.
+Dating to the 15th century (not long before the Spanish arrived), the crowning glory of the site is the Temple of the Sun, which is a circular building made of intricately carved stones so as to fit together without mortar.
+There is also a burial site and a series of low walls which are ruins from various other historic buildings.
+A guided tour costs $45-50 USD.

 5. Relax in Montañita

 This surfer’s paradise is a relatively new addition to Ecuador’s list of attractions, although its reputation for pristine beaches and perfect waves has been growing steadily over the years.
-This is a proper backpacker’s paradise with laid back beach parties, live bands, and inexpensive accommodation.
-A week-long surf camp (including lessons, accommodation, and food) ranges from $480-690 USD.
+This is a proper backpacker’s paradise with laid-back beach parties, live bands, and inexpensive accommodations.
+A week-long surf camp (including lessons, accommodation, and food) costs as little as $500 USD.

 6. Go whale watching in Puerto Lopez